MicrosoftDocs/power-platform/power-platform/admin/vnet-support-setup-configure.md

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

-Azure Virtual Network support for Power Platform allows you to integrate Power Platform and Dataverse components with cloud services or services that are hosted inside your private enterprise network without exposing them to the public internet.
-This article provides instructions for setting up virtual network support in your Power Platform environments.
+Azure Virtual Network support for Power Platform allows you to integrate Power Platform and Dataverse components with cloud services, or services hosted inside your private enterprise network, without exposing them to the public internet.
+This article helps you set up virtual network support in your Power Platform environments.

 ## Prerequisites

-- Review your apps, flows, and plug-in code to make sure that they connect over your virtual network.
-They shouldn't call endpoints over the public internet.
-If they need to connect to public endpoints, make sure that your firewall or network configuration allows such calls.
+- Review your apps, flows, and plug-in code to ensure they connect over your virtual network—they shouldn't call endpoints over the public internet.
+If your components need to connect to public endpoints, ensure your firewall or network configuration allows such calls.

 - Prepare your tenant: